 Circular thread cutters like the Clover thread cutter or others with blades must be placed in your checked bags.

-Make sure your travel scissors or safety scissors otherwise known as kindergarten style, fit within these rules.
+Make sure your travel scissors or safety scissors (kindergarten style) fit within these rules.

-A good alternative to scissors is a small pair of nail clippers.
+A good alternative is a small pair of nail clippers.

 Dental floss can also do the trick for cutting yarn.
 Dental floss has a little blade inside you can use to cut yarn.

-You can bring sewing needles in your carry-on bag or in your checked bags.
-I’d leave them in your checked in luggage, doing any finishing is annoying on a plane.
+Bring sewing needles in your carry-on bag or in your checked bags.
+But leave them in your checked in luggage.
+Finishing is annoying on a plane.

 This means you don’t have to dig for it once you’re on the plane and having it all together is easier for the agents.

 This case fits under most airplane seats.
 Feed your yarn through so you crochet without the hassle of the wool getting away from you.